 This recipe for Hazelnut Macarons is very indulging, rich, and decadent, particularly the macaron filling.
 You kind of want to close your eyes and just enjoy it in silence.

 The macaron shells start out with a simple gluten-free Italian Macaron Batter except I added some cocoa powder and chocolate cocoa nibs (you know, just pure chocolate) to make it extra chocolatey.
 The addition of the chocolate nibs makes these hazelnut macarons have a slight crunch, similar to that of a Ferrero Rocher candy.

-Let’s talk about the macaron filling, because that is what takes this dessert above and beyond!
+Let’s talk about the macaron filling because that is what makes this dessert above and beyond!
 Rather than having to make a macaron filling from scratch, I simply used Nutella!
 If you love hazelnut and chocolate – you will absolutely love this one.